Technica-Engineering/kalash/kalash/doc/yaml_spec.md

 ## Full API specification

-The allowed up-to date values for the YAML specification are outlined in the documentation of the [`Spec` class][Kalash Spec From Code].
+The allowed up-to date values for the YAML specification are outlined in the documentation of the [`Spec` class][kalash.config.Spec].